-The JHU Humanities Collaboratory provides opportunities for emerging humanities students from Community Colleges and Historically Black Colleges and Universities across the country to participate in an intensive and innovative summer research experience through the Humanities For All Program and the Leadership Alliance First Year Research Experience (FYRE).
-Projects will be in the Subject Areas of:
+The Mellon Humanities Collaboratory provides an opportunity for emerging humanities students from community colleges across the country to participate in an intensive and innovative summer research experience through the Mellon Humanities for All program.
+Students design and develop research projects in the subject areas of:

 - History of Art